 Even though Jennifer was born and raised in Southern California, her Lebanese heritage is a large part of her life.
-Since graduating from the University of Southern California (USC) in 2014, double majoring in Neuroscience and Psychology, she has gone on to obtain a Masters in Applied Psychology from her alma mater in 2016.
-Her goal is to become an Organizational Consultant to improve the workplace environment based on theories learned in the field of Psychology.
-Jennifer believes wholeheartedly in the LCN mission of connecting and developing Lebanese students and alumni across the nation and hopes to be a key factor in making it reach its full potential.
+She graduated from the University of Southern California (USC) in 2014 double majoring in Neuroscience and Psychology and in 2016 with a Masters in Applied Psychology with an emphasize in Group Dynamics and Leadership.
+She is aspiring for a career in the Human Resources department.
+Jennifer has been on the LCN National Board for three years as the Secretary and wholeheartedly believes in the LCN’s mission of connecting and developing Lebanese students and alumni across the nation and hopes to continue to be a key factor in making the LCN reach its full potential.

 Amanda received her Bachelor’s in Health Sciences degree at Oakland University and continued her education at Wayne State University with a concentration in Pharmacy where she will hopefully pursue her Doctorate’s degree.
 In undergrad Amanda was an active member of LSA and have tried to maintain ties with LCN through the friends she met and the events they held.
 Amanda is fluent in Arabic and English.
 She held the position LCN Central Secretary during 2016-2017 year and feels that she is prepared to take on the role of LCN National Secretary.
 There is so much Amanda is willing to learn and she is hoping to be given that opportunity through LCN.

 As a Southern California native, William attended UCLA where he received his undergraduate degree Biology.
 He went on to pursue his master’s degree from USC in Global Medicine and Healthcare Management.
 He is working on pursuing a career in the medical field.

 William was an active member of both UCLA and USC’s ULCs, where he participated in the organization and development of club events.
 For the past year, he has served as the Treasurer for the LCN West Region.